How effective is your recruitment process?

-The first and foremost step of our hiring process is telephonic judgment where the interviewer seeks answers from the candidate in accordance with the prepared questionnaire.
-The question sheet is organized while bearing in mind our corporate culture and the demands of the title.
+The first and foremost step of our hiring process is telephonic judgement where the interviewer seeks answers from the candidate in accordance with the prepared questionnaire.
+The question sheet is organised while bearing in mind our corporate culture and the demands of the title.

 Although our telephonic assessment is brief and to-the-point, we ensure to gather as much about the candidate’s nature, skills, traits, and work flexibility as we could.
 We try to assure the candidate is the right fit for the role.
 So, you can say it’s a short but in-depth telephone interview.

 The second interview is held online via Skype or Zoom where the candidates are asked to turn on their webcams for better assessment.
 HR stays on the call as a silent observer and the technical chief of the team that leads the interview.
 Both the technical knowledge for the given position as well as the behaviors are measured during this interview.

 Our team doesn’t stay too casual during this round and appreciates if the individual is dressed professionally from head to toe.
 Interviews for us are always of high importance because this is our only chance to assess the candidate and secure ourselves from troubles later on.